AI

 Linting and testing in the loop

 Aider can run your linter and test suite after every edit and feed the output back into the chat.
-This is the “self-healing” loop: model edits, lint fails, model fixes, tests pass.
+The “self-healing” loop: model edits, lint fails, model fixes, tests pass.

 # Per-language lint commands